joe-broder15/forensic-tools/README.md

 ## Utility Modules

 The repository includes a `utils` package with reusable components:
-- `file_picker.py`: A unified interface for file selection operations
+- `file_picker.py`: A unified interface for file selection operations that supports both GUI and command-line modes

 ## License